-A comprehensive design that allows you to make 2 complete breakfast sandwiches with bread, eggs, and toppings.
-Nonstick egg plates slide out easily when cooking is complete to assemble your sandwich while still in the machine.
+A comprehensive design that allows you to make 2 complete meals with bread, eggs, and toppings.
+Nonstick egg plates slide out easily when cooking is complete to assemble your sandwich while it's still in the machine.
 Built-in timer.

 You’ve probably heard that breakfast is the most important meal of the day.
 It certainly makes sense.
 By the time you wake up, you haven’t eaten for anywhere from 8 to 12 hours.
 Despite being hungry, you might skip eating on busy mornings in order to get out the door on time.
 Investing in a breakfast sandwich maker can be a smart idea.
 Not only does it cut down on preparation time, you’re also able to enjoy a filling, flavor-packed meal that can tide you over until lunch.

 When it comes to breakfast sandwich makers, you’ll find a diverse range of models.
 Keep it simple with an omelet maker that makes sandwich-size creations, or go all out with one that cooks each sandwich layer simultaneously.
 If you prefer a little versatility to expand your horizons — and palate — choose a model with interchangeable plates to cook waffles, burgers, or pancakes.

 Layered: These appliances are designed in such a way that you can stack ingredients to cook at the same time.
 These models cut down on overall preparation time and tend to be relatively mess-free.
 While they have a larger footprint compared to others, the trade-off is that layered models usually have multiple cook settings.

 Ease of cleaning varies considerably among layered breakfast sandwich makers because only some of them have removable parts for washing.
 With other models, you’ll need to navigate your way around nooks and crannies for a deep cleaning after use, which sometimes proves challenging.